rogov-dvp/Java-Projects/README.md

 A simple game of bouncing a ball off a paddle and breaking bricks.

-## information on the games
+## Information on the games

-Malzars Maze is by far the most intricate game and fully devloped of the two
+Malzars Maze is by far the most intricate game and fully devloped of the two.
+So let's start with it first